Ōhāriu (electorate): History

-Despite Dunne having a 7,702 vote majority in Ohariu-Belmont at the 2005 election, United's performance was less impressive.
+Despite Dunne having a 7,702 vote majority in Ohariu-Belmont at the 2005 election, United Future's performance was less impressive.
 In 2005 it won just 5.6% of the party vote (down from 13.0% in 2002) in an electorate dominated by the big two parties: National came out on top in the party vote with 43.1%, beating Labour by 3.6%, having been reduced to 24.4% three years earlier.

-Historically Ohariu (without any macrons) was an electorate based around north and western Wellington, contested between 1978 and 1990.
-A substantial redrawing of Wellington's boundaries ahead of the last First Past the Post election in 1993 led to Ohariu being divided between Wellington-Karori and the new electorate of Onslow.
+Historically Ohariu (without macrons) was an electorate based around north and western Wellington, contested between 1978 and 1990.
+A substantial redrawing of Wellington's boundaries ahead of the final first-past-the-post election in 1993 led to Ohariu being divided between Wellington-Karori and the new electorate of Onslow.
 Dunne, then a member of the Labour Party, was the MP for the old Ohariu between 1984 until its abolition, and won Onslow in 1993.

+The electorate would be discontinued for the 2026 general election to accommodate the loss of one North Island electorate, with its population centers being divided between Kenepuru, Wellington North and Hutt South.